-CIS 222 Database Management Systems 🤳
+CIS 222 Database Management Systems.
+3 hrs.

-Prerequisite: CIS 150 or database experience Code C
+PREREQUISITE: CIS 150 or database experience

 This course will discuss database system architectures, concentrating on Structured Query Language (SQL).
 It will teach students how to design, normalize and use databases with SQL, and to link those to the Web.
+Code C.